ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 range = 0x4 + (N-4) = 1 beyond the end of the heap, so the walk is finished.
 ```

-`simple_free` uses the pointer given to it to find the range it needs to deallocate.
+`simple_free` uses the pointer given to it to find the range it needs to de-allocate.
 Let's say the 4 byte allocation was freed:

 ```text